trel/irods_client_rest_cpp_beast/API.md

     -H 'Authorization: Bearer <token>' \
     --data-urlencode 'op=execute_genquery' \
     --data-urlencode 'query=<string>' \
     --data-urlencode 'offset=<integer>' \ # Number of rows to skip.
 Defaults to 0.
+Optional.
     --data-urlencode 'count=<integer>' \ # Number of rows to return.
 Default set by administrator.
+Optional.
     --data-urlencode 'case-sensitive=<integer>' \ # Execute a case sensitive/insensitive query.
 Defaults to 1.
 Only supported by GenQuery1.
+Optional.
     --data-urlencode 'distinct=<integer>' \ # Collapse duplicate rows.
 Defaults to 1.
 Only supported by GenQuery1.
+Optional.
     --data-urlencode 'parser=<string>' \ # genquery1 or genquery2.
 Defaults to genquery1.
+Optional.
     --data-urlencode 'sql-only=<integer>' \ # 0 or 1.
 Defaults to 0.
 Only supported by GenQuery2.
+Optional.
     --data-urlencode 'zone=<string>' \ # The zone name.
 Defaults to the local zone.
+Optional.
     -G
 ```

+`count` will be clamped to the range [1, _N_] where _N_ represents the max number of rows that can be returned by any query.
+The max number of rows is defined by the administrator of the iRODS HTTP API and can be obtained by sending an HTTP GET request to the /info endpoint.
+See [Information Operations](#information-operations) for more details.

 #### Response